2023 Best Health Professions Schools in Texas

 While working on their degree, health professions majors at West Coast University - Dallas accumulate an average of around $38,146 in student debt.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $665.

-Texas A&M University - College Station came in at #10 in this year’s edition of the Best Health Professions Schools in Texas ranking.
-Located in the city of College Station, Texas A&M College Station is a public school with a fairly large student population.
+With a ranking of #10, Texas A&M University - College Station did quite well on this year’s best schools for health professions students.
+Located in the medium-sized city of College Station, Texas A&M College Station is a public school with a very large student population.

 After completing their degree, health professions graduates from Texas A&M College Station carry an average student debtload of $19,530.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $277.